apache-spark-on-k8s/userdocs/src/jekyll/running-on-kubernetes.md

       --kubernetes-namespace <k8s-namespace> \
       --conf spark.executor.instances=5 \
       --conf spark.app.name=spark-pi \
-      --conf spark.kubernetes.driver.docker.image=kubespark/driver-py:v2.2.0-kubernetes-0.4.0 \
+      --conf spark.kubernetes.driver.docker.image=kubespark/spark-driver-py:v2.2.0-kubernetes-0.4.0 \
-      --conf spark.kubernetes.executor.docker.image=kubespark/executor-py:v2.2.0-kubernetes-0.4.0 \
+      --conf spark.kubernetes.executor.docker.image=kubespark/spark-executor-py:v2.2.0-kubernetes-0.4.0 \
       --jars local:///opt/spark/examples/jars/spark-examples_2.11-2.2.0-k8s-0.4.0.jar \
       --py-files local:///opt/spark/examples/src/main/python/sort.py \
       local:///opt/spark/examples/src/main/python/pi.py 10

 You may also customize your Docker images to use different `pip` packages that suit your use-case.
-As you can see with the current `driver-py` Docker image we have commented out the current pip module support that you can uncomment to use:
+As you can see with the current `spark-driver-py` Docker image we have commented out the current pip module support that you can uncomment to use:

     ...